-At the Baltimore Rowing Club, safety is our highest priority—after, developing skills, improving, fitness and participating in competition.
+At Baltimore Community Rowing, safety is our highest priority—after, developing skills, improving, fitness and participating in competition.
 We must protect people first, and then protect equipment.
 It is the responsibility of rowers, coaches, coxswains, and members to take personal responsibility for reading this guide, being familiar with it, and following it.
 Each coach, cox, bow person or rower is responsible for checking equipment and watching for dangerous weather.
 In addition, coaches, coxes and bow persons must follow the traffic patterns diligently.
 Rowers are expected to alert the coach, cox, or bow person if anything is amiss.
-In this chapter we will outline considerations that are specific to addressing safety at BRC; we will also address procedures that, if not followed systematically, increase the chance of mishaps on the water.
+In this chapter we will outline considerations that are specific to addressing safety at BCR; we will also address procedures that, if not followed systematically, increase the chance of mishaps on the water.

 The Log Book

 Every boat must be signed out before leaving the dock.
-This applies to each BRC member regardless if the boat is club or privately owed.
+This applies to each BCR member regardless if the boat is club or privately owed.
 It is the primary responsibility of the coxswain or bow person to sign out the boat.
 Coaches are also responsible for informing and reminding less experience rowers and coxswains of this requirement.

 The log book should note that time of departure and the expected time of return.
 The log should also note the expected destination.
 There are time where rowers will change their destination while on the water for a number of reasons.
 Rowers should keep in mind that in the event of an emergency, coaches and others will head in the direction noted in the log book.